zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 # Files:
 Top Level.
 Contains the 'TP-LinkServer_v3.js' and windows 'TP-LinkServer_v3.bat' files for the bridge installation.

 DeviceHandlers.
 All SmartThings device handlers.
 Names are clear as to device applicability.

 Utilities.
--  Windows batch file 'cmdPrompt.bat' is a windows command prompt window to the current directory.
--  The tool file 'GetDeviceIPs.js' and windows companion 'GetDeviceIPs.bat' will pop a window on your device with the TP-Link devices, IP, MAC Address, and Alias.
+Windows batch file 'cmdPrompt.bat'.  he tool file 'GetDeviceIPs.js' and windows companion 'GetDeviceIPs.bat' will pop a window on your device with the TP-Link devices, IP, MAC Address, and Alias.
 Useful in installation.

 Documentation.
 Installation instructions, Design Notes, and Interface description.